JannikHv/gydl/README.md

 # About

 Gydl (Graphical Youtube-dl) is a GUI wrapper around the already existing youtube-dl program.

-It's developed to be a dialog'ish GUI for quick and easy video or audio downloads without disturbances.
+It's developed with a dialog driven experience in mind.
+This provides a quick and easy video or audio downloads without disturbances.

 Big **thank you** to the developer(s) of youtube-dl!
 Check out their project: